okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 Create new REST endpoints in your application that cover two different use cases:

-* `api/whoami` &mdash; A protected endpoint (access-restricted API)
+* `api/whoami`&mdash;a protected endpoint (access-restricted API)
-* `api/hello` &mdash; An endpoint that anonymous users can access (unsecured API)
+* `api/hello`&mdash;an endpoint that anonymous users can access (unsecured API)

 <StackSnippet snippet="createroute" />

 ## Configure required authentication

-In many APIs, all of the endpoints require authorization.
+In many APIs, all the endpoints require authorization.
 In others, there may be a mix of protected and unprotected (anonymous) endpoints.
 These examples show you how to do both.

 ### Require authorization for everything